HelpBot Assistant

 Apply Redaction

-• The button is disabled until at least one redaction annotation exists.
+• The Apply Redaction button remains disabled until at least one redaction annotation exists.

-• It becomes active when redaction annotations are present.
+• The button becomes enabled when redaction annotations are present.

 Toolbar showing the Apply Redaction button

-A confirmation dialog appears before applying redaction to ensure you acknowledge the irreversible nature of the process.
+A confirmation dialog appears before applying redaction to ensure acknowledgment of the irreversible action.

 Confirmation dialog for applying redaction